rezalrusli/IoTVerify-Chain/README.md

 # Acknowledgements

 The authors would like to express their sincere gratitude to **Dr. Lia (Faculty of Computer Science and Information Technology, Universiti Putra Malaysia)** for her guidance throughout the CCS5537 Blockchain Technology course.
+And also to my team member Hafiz, Mowlid and Yakubu for the ideas, commitment and teamwork effort.

 Special thanks are also extended to **[Farhan Naza](https://github.com/farhannaza/)** for the valuable guidance and technical references that supported the development of the IoTVerify-Chain system.